venkatesh023/xk6-sql/README.md

 # xk6-sql

 This is a [k6](https://github.com/grafana/k6) extension using the [xk6](https://github.com/grafana/xk6) system.
-This extension is a fork of [grafana/xk6-sql](https://github.com/grafana/xk6-sql) which was extended by including the [Go DRiver for Oracle](https://github.com/godror/godror) which allows connecting to an Oracle database too.
+This extension is a fork of [grafana/xk6-sql](https://github.com/grafana/xk6-sql) which was extended by including the [Go Driver for Oracle](https://github.com/godror/godror) which allows connecting to an Oracle database too.

 Supported RDBMSs: `mysql`, `postgres`, `sqlite3`, `sqlserver`, `godror` (oracle).
 See the [tests](tests) directory for examples.